skorokithakis/shortuuid/README.md

 If you do not provide a `length` parameter, the field will generate a default value using `ShortUUID.uuid` which will be universally unique.

-However, if you provide a `length` paramter, the field will genrate a default value using `ShortUUID.random` which WILL NOT BE universally unique.
+However, if you provide a `length` parameter, the field will genrate a default value using `ShortUUID.random` which WILL NOT BE universally unique.